October 31, 2024

 24/25 SCHOOL YEAR

-Plans are underway to start up our 5 & 2 Packing Nights in September with the start of the new 24/25 school year.
 If you are currently a volunteer, we would love to have your support again this year.
 If you're looking for a wonderful way to give back to your community, please consider volunteering 1 time a month packing bags of food for area students.
+Our next packing date is November 19.

 If you can volunteer, please contact